clickoutmedia/react-tech-test/README.md

 Thanks for your interest in Finixio!
 Our React.js technical interview process involves candidates doing an at-home (or at work, or at Costa) project to test your React.js knowledge and problem solving abilities, while also giving you a chance to write code in a way that you find comfortable.

-This test should take about 1 hour.
+This test should take about **1 hour**.
 If you take less time, no problem!
 If you take more time, that's cool too but don't spend more than 2 hours working on this.
-Using Google/StackOverflow//whatever for help is allowed, but ultimately you should write and be able to justify every piece of the code being submitted.
+Using Google/StackOverflow/whatever for help is allowed, but ultimately you should write and be able to justify every piece of the code being submitted.

 Your solution should be shared on a public Github or Bitbucket repo showing all commit history.